-The Society continues to operate to support its members and other stakeholders including colleagues.
-From an operational perspective, the Society's business continuity plans have been enacted to enable more remote working in accordance with government guidance.
-This has resulted in the majority of colleagues working remotely using laptops and home-based Society desktops.
-The few roles that cannot be carried out remotely such as post opening and distribution, customer mailings, essential IT support and essential Finance activities are continuing to operate from Head Office.
-These roles are focused on providing essential services for our members and colleagues are applying the safe-distancing guidelines wherever possible.
+The Society continues to follow government guidelines with the majority of colleagues working remotely with a few roles that cannot be carried out remotely continuing to operate from head office.
+These roles are focused on providing essential services for our members and colleagues are applying the safe distancing guidelines.

-Currently, the Senior Management Team meet on a daily basis to monitor how the contingency plan is working and also to amend this plan based on updates from the UK Government.
+Currently, the Senior Management Team meet on a fortnightly basis to monitor how the contingency plan is working and also to amend this plan based on updates from the UK Government.
 This forum also allows the team to deal with and resolve issues as they arise, to ensure continuity of service for our members.

-From a market risk perspective, the Society has seen a downward impact on asset valuations.
-However, these have been relatively modest to date compared with equity and other market falls that have occurred.
+From a market risk perspective, the Society recovered from the downward impact Covid-19 had on its assets.
+By the balance sheet date the Society's asset valuations had grown beyond their value pre Covid-19.
 This is due to the Society's investments being mainly in short dated bond and cash funds.